thebuda/mcgravel/monsters/npcs.md

 <p class="page-intro">
 Everyday townsfolk, officials, and civilians.
-These NPCs are designed for social scenes, investigation, and low-level conflict—not heroic combat.
+These NPCs are designed for social scenes, investigation, and low-level conflict — not heroic combat.
 </p>

 <ul class="monster-list">